AccursedGalaxy/work-dashboard/README.md

 - **Command palette (Quick Launcher)**: Press Mod+K (Ctrl/Cmd+K) to fuzzy-search all links and `go/` keys.
 - **Google search**: Type a query and either open in the mini browser or a new tab.
 - **`go/` intranet shortcuts**: Type `go/`, `go/KEY`, or `KEY` to jump to your mapped destinations.
 - **Mini browser**: A movable, resizable embedded browser with URL bar and target select (Embed/New Tab).
+You can disable it via `miniBrowser.enable`.
 - **Theming**: Auto resolves from system preference, with manual toggle and persistence.
 - **Wallpapers**: Optional image cycler with separate light/dark sets and graceful crossfade.
 - **Privacy-friendly analytics (optional)**: Local-only counts in `localStorage` to improve Quick Launcher ranking.